4d/docs/docs/Views/views.md

 *	**Views and groups**: Only objects belonging to the current view can be grouped.

-*	**Current and Default** views: The Default view is the first view of a form and cannot be deleted; the Current view is the view that is being actively being viewed.
+*	**Current and Default** views: The Default view is the first view of a form and cannot be deleted; the Current view is the view that is being edited and the name is displayed in bold text.